nazmulidris/rust-scratch/tls/README.md

 ## Second, write and run the code

-// TODO: Write this section.
+// TODO: Write this section on how to run the code; provide links to source files which show how things work